IT Helpdesk Wanted

 The Full Scoop

-In the book, In Search Of Excellence, author Thomas J. Peters taught, "Many of the innovative companies got their best product ideas from customers.
-The comes from listening, intently and regularly."
-Customers of our IT Service and Support business have always been the greatest source of inspiration for new product offerings, feedback on customer service, and team performance.
+In the book, In Search Of Excellence, author Thomas J. Peters taught, “Many of the innovative companies got their best product ideas from customers.
+The comes from listening, intently and regularly.”
+Customers of our IT Service and Support business have always been the greatest source of inspiration for new product offerings.
+Including, feedback on customer service and our IT Helpdesk team performance.

 The book previously mentioned, In Search Of Excellence, was a study of America’s top 15 companies.
 The author’s goal was to find out what made them stand out, and as it so happens; the biggest differentiators were found in how they listened to the needs of their customers, employees, and adhered to a core set of values.
 Listening to key external and internal stakeholders, and then staying true to their driving principles for quality and innovation; made a world of difference time and again.